How to Use Job Descriptions

 When did you last look through your job description?
 In fact, do you know where your copy is?
 Maybe you're not sure that you've got one at all!

-Job descriptions need to be "live documents," subject to regular review.
+Job descriptions provide an outline of a role's main responsibilities, and can help to attract new talent.
+But they need to be "live documents," subject to regular review.
 It's not just a case of keeping the standard text spruced up ready for the next hire.
 Instead, they should be consulted frequently, and used to support career development and growth.
 They should also give your people a sense of purpose and fire up their passion for their work, by explaining how important their roles are to achieving your organization's aims.

-In this article, we'll explore how you can use job descriptions actively to maintain "fit" with personal and team goals, to hire the right people, and to make sure that your recruits make the very best of their talents.
+In this article, we'll explore how you can use job descriptions actively to hire the right people, to maintain "fit" with personal and team goals, and to make sure that your recruits make the very best of their talents.

 Purpose of Your Own Job Description

 Your job description may be a separate document from your contract of employment, but it still forms the basis of your relationship with your employer, as follows: